Island Hopping Near Kota Kinabalu — Complete Guide

 TARP (Tunku Abdul Rahman Park)

-Five islands just 15-30 minutes from KK — Sabah's most accessible island hopping destination.
+Five islands about 30 minutes by boat from KK — Sabah's most accessible island hopping destination.
 Great for snorkeling and water sports.

 Getting There